Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Introduction

 where $\boldsymbol{w}\in {\mathbb{R}^p}$ is the model parameter to be learned and ${\boldsymbol{\mathcal{W}}}\!\subseteq\! \mathbb{R}^p$ is a nonempty closed convex set, ${f_j}( \cdot )$ is the empirical risk over the $j^{\rm{th}}$ worker involving only the local data:

 where $\mathcal{L}_j$ is the local objective function over the $j^{\rm{th}}$ worker.
-Problem in Eq. (\ref{eq:0}) arises in numerous areas, such as federated learning \cite{mohri2019agnostic}, distributed signal processing \cite{geraci2015energy}, multi-agent optimization \cite{nedic2009distributed}, \textit{etc}.
-However, such problem does not consider the data heterogeneity \cite{zawad2021curse,qian2020robustness,qian2020towards,liao2021investigation} among different workers (\textit{i.e.}, data distribution of workers could be substantially different from each other \cite{singhal2021federated}).
-Indeed, it has been shown that traditional federated approaches, such as FedAvg \cite{mcmahan2017communication}, built for independent and identically distributed (IID) data may perform poorly when applied to Non-IID data \cite{karimireddy2019scaffold}.
-This issue can be mitigated via learning a robust model that aims to achieve uniformly good performance over all workers by solving the following distributionally robust optimization (DRO) problem in a distributed manner:
+Problem in Eq. (\ref{eq:0}) arises in numerous areas, such as federated learning \cite{mohri2019agnostic}, Internet of Things \cite{dubey2025integrating}, distributed signal processing \citep{geraci2015energy}, multi-agent optimization \citep{nedic2009distributed,ning2023multi}, \textit{etc}.
+Nevertheless, such problems fail to account for the data heterogeneity \citep{qian2020robustness} among different workers (\textit{i.e.}, data distribution of workers could be substantially different from each other \citep{singhal2021federated}).
+Studying data heterogeneity in federated learning is critically important.
+For example, in real-world medical imaging, hospitals often collect chest X-rays under different conditions, leading to Non-IID data distributions across institutions \cite{haripriya2025privacy}.
+Such heterogeneity can significantly degrade model performance if not properly addressed.
+Indeed, it has been shown that traditional federated approaches, such as FedAvg \citep{mcmahan2017communication}, built for independent and identically distributed (IID) data may perform poorly when applied to Non-IID data \citep{karimireddy2019scaffold}.
+This issue can be mitigated via learning a robust model with the primary objective of attaining consistently high performance across all workers by solving the following distributionally robust optimization (DRO) problem in a distributed manner: